alekmaul/pvsneslib/wiki/Installation.md

 and these required dependencies

 - msys _if you are on Windows environment_
-- GCC for some tools
+- GCC _if you want to rebuild some tools in the kit_
 - python 3 to optimize code
 - a text editor to write your code
 - an emulator to test the roms